 The total field anomaly data were gridded using a minimum curvature method with a grid cell size of 50 meters.
 This cell size is equal to one quarter of the 200 m average line spacing.
-In order to remove small line-to-line levelling errors that were detected on the gridded magnetic anomaly data, the Geosoft Micro-levelling technique was applied on the flight line based magnetic database.
+In order to remove small line-to-line leveling errors that were detected on the gridded magnetic anomaly data, the Geosoft Micro-leveling technique was applied on the flight line based magnetic database.
 Then, the micro-levelled channel was gridded using again a minimum curvature method with 50 m grid cell size.
-Finally, 3x3 convolution filter was applied to smooth the grid.
+Decorragation Butterworth filter was applied to magnetic data to remove line-to-line leveling errors and 3x3 Hanning filter was passed over the final grid to smooth the image.

 The processing steps of magnetic data presented so far, were performed on point basis.
 The following steps are performed on grid basis.
-Vertical Gradient along with the Tilt Derivative of the total magnetic anomaly was calculated from the micro-levelled total magnetic anomaly grid.
-The Tilt derivative (TD) was calculated according to the equation (3)
+Vertical Gradient (VG), the Tilt Derivative (TD) and Horizontal Gradient (HG) of the total magnetic anomaly were calculated from the micro-levelled total magnetic anomaly grid.
+The Tilt derivative was calculated according to the equation (3)

-$$TD = \tan^{-1} \left(\frac{VG}{HG} \right) \tag{3}$$
+$$TD = \tan^{-1} \left( \frac{VG}{HG} \right)$$ (3)